ItzDuolingo/OS/README.md

 # Operating System (CC:Tweaked)
 A mock operating system project for cc:tweaked
 It focuses on user data, user permissions, basic hierarchy (Dev -> Admin -> User), user authentication, file presistence and it serves primarly as a learning project
+I HEAVILY recommend reading the known issues and additional notes before installing this

 ## Features
 - User login/register system